 Assets: Explanations of each of my assets.

-My cash as noted above in the spreadsheet consists of two different checking accounts.
-My normal checking account and my REI (Real Estate Investing) checking account.
+My cash as noted above in the spreadsheet consists of my wife and I’s checking account and my REI (Real Estate Investing) checking account.
 Satisfied!
+(Sort of)

 Slight increase in my HSA account from my paycheck contributions.
 Nothing crazy.